YangChen32768/ZeroC/README.md

-# ZeroEC
+# ZeroC/ZeroEC
 **ZeroEC** is a training-free error correction system powered by large language models (LLMs).
-This repository contains the source code for the paper "ZeroEC: A Zero-Training Error Correction System via Large Language Models" published in *Scalable Data Science*.
+This repository contains the source code for the paper "ZeroEC: A Zero-Training Error Correction System via Large Language Models [Scalable Data Science]".
 ## Getting Started

 ### Installation